dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1263: Prioritize equitable land use over profit.
+### T1263: Equitable land use prioritizes people and the environment over profits.

 |Support|
 |---|